 Skills assessments are conducted by TRA-approved Registered Training Organisations (RTOs), the RTO you select will take into consideration all the necessary information and evidence that you have provided.

-Please follow the Program guidelines to ensure you provide a decision ready application.
+Please follow the Program Applicant Guidelines to ensure you provide a decision ready application.